kenshoo/Fallwizard/README.md

-## Enjoy a cold beer, you deserve it.
+## Enjoy a cold drink, you deserve it.

 You're done.
 Now you can muck with the Spring ApplicationContext "outside" of Dropwizard.